The-Social-Proof-Foundation/docs/blockchain/advertise.md

 When an approved ad is displayed on an integrated platform:

-- The content creator receives a percentage of the ad revenue for hosting the ad
+- **Content creator** receives a percentage of the ad revenue for hosting the ad
-- The platform earns a share of the revenue for facilitating the ad display
+- **Platform** earns a share of the revenue for facilitating the ad display
-- The viewer who watches the ad receives compensation for their engagement
+- **Viewer** who watches the ad receives compensation for their engagement

 ### 3. Ad View Verification